 Do you think you are an average Joe or Jane when it comes to your participation in this labor force?
 To find out, test your "averageness" against some of these statistics available from Gallup and the Bureau of Labor Statistics (BLS):

-- Tenure of Employment – For the last year that data was available (2014), the median tenure (continuous employment with the same company) of all workers was 4.2 years, down from 4.6 years in 2014.
+Tenure of Employment – For the last year that data was available (2016), the median tenure (continuous employment with the same company) of all workers was 4.2 years, down from 4.6 years in 2014.
 Not surprisingly, tenure also increases with age – median values for workers aged 55 to 64 were 10.1 years, while those aged 25 to 34 had a median tenure of 2.8 years.

 Age – The tenure figure above appears to correspond with the increase in the median age of the workforce.
-In 2000, the median age of a worker was 39.4 years; in 2015, that number rose to 41.9.
+In 2000, the median age of a worker was 39.4 years; in 2014, that number rose to 41.9.
 By 2024, the median age of U.S. workers is expected to be 42.4 years old.

 Retirement Age – According to Gallup, the average expected retirement age is 66 for those who are still working, but the average actual retirement age among current retirees is 61.
 Both numbers have been slowly rising, but there is a consistent 4-7 year gap between these ages.
 Let the free Retirement Planner by MoneyTips help you calculate when you can retire without jeopardizing your lifestyle.